Juan Barros Madrid: Early years

 Juan Barros was born on 15 July 1956 in Santiago de Chile.
 He studied at College St. Ignatius El Bosque, and joined the Union of the Sacred Heart led by Karadima.
 After studying economics and administration at the Pontifical Catholic University of Chile, he entered the major seminary of the Archdiocese of Santiago de Chile where he studied philosophy and theology.

-Beginning in 1983 he served as private secretary to the Archbishop of Santiago Juan Francisco Fresno and was later accused while in that position of protecting Karadima from charges of sexual abuse.
-In 1984 a group of parishioners reported "improper conduct" on the part of Karadima to Juan Francisco Fresno, Archbishop of Santiago de Chile.
+Beginning in 1983 he served as private secretary to the Archbishop of Santiago, Juan Francisco Fresno, and was later accused while in that position of protecting Karadima from charges of sexual abuse.
+In 1984 a group of parishioners reported "improper conduct" by ear Karadima to Juan Francisco Fresno, Archbishop of Santiago de Chile.
 One of them later told a court that he learned that their letter was "torn up and thrown away".

 He was ordained a priest on 29 June 1984 and then performed parish work while also working for the Episcopal Conference of Chile.
 He earned a licentiate in theology from the Pontifical Catholic University of Chile in 1994.

-On 22 April 1990, he became pastor of Our Lady of Peace parish in Ñuñoa and on 21 March 1993 he became pastor of San Gabriel in the Pudahuel.
+On 22 April 1990, he became pastor of Our Lady of Peace parish in Ñuñoa and on 21 March 1993 became pastor of San Gabriel in the Pudahuel.
 In May 1993 he was appointed Director of the Ecclesiastical Area of the Episcopal Conference of Chile.

 Pope John Paul II named him Titular Bishop Bilta and Auxiliary Bishop of Valparaíso on 12 April 1995 and he was consecrated a bishop in Valparaíso Cathedral on 29 June.
 He chose as his episcopal motto "Fiat Voluntas tua" (Your will be done).
 John Paul named him Bishop of Iquique on 21 November 2000 and he was installed there on 27 December.

 On 9 October 2004 John Paul named him Bishop of the Military Ordinariate of Chile, and he took office on 26 November, when he was also invested as Brigadier General of the Army of Chile.